agilegardenclub/public-garden/README.md

   * Support the design of the data model.
 All of the data that populates this page come from a set of javascript files that simulate MongoDB collections.

-  * Provide a public mockup to support usability and business model testing.
+  * Provide a public example to support usability and business model testing.
 By illustrating as many of the "outcomes" of using AGC as possible, without having to explain the process by which these outcomes were arrived at, we can assess whether users would find this system of interest.

   * Investigate privacy issues.
-This mockup is intended to not reveal the identity of gardeners or the exact location of gardens.
+This example is intended to not reveal the identity of gardeners or the exact location of gardens.
 What functionality, if any, must be sacrificed to preserve privacy?

 The latest version of the page is available at: [https://agilegardenclub.com/public-garden-45ght3cf/](https://agilegardenclub.com/public-garden-45ght3cf/).

 ## To Do

-To see the current list of tasks associated with this mockup, please see the [Project Board](https://github.com/agilegardenclub/public-garden-45ght3cf/projects/1).
+To see the current list of tasks associated with this example, please see the [Project Board](https://github.com/agilegardenclub/public-garden-45ght3cf/projects/1).

 ## Installation